tomgehrke/Password-Expiry-Tray/README.md

 ## Project Goals

-1. To convert an old utility written in VB.NET to C# and reacquaint myself with changes in Visual Studio.
+1. To re-create an old utility originally written in VB.NET in C# and reacquaint myself with changes in Visual Studio.
 2. To provide this utility to the public to use or improve upon, either as a whole or by taking advantage of code snippets that could be incorporated into other project.

 ## Description